Skip to main content

 Conservatory Arrest in the Netherlands?

-These orders are relatively easy to obtain from Dutch courts and can be issued against both the respondent and third parties, such as banks holding funds for the debtor.
+Compared to similar measures in other jurisdictions, a conservatory arrest under Dutch law is relatively easy to obtain.
+Dutch courts typically grant attachment orders within a single business day, on an ex parte basis, meaning without a prior hearing of the debtor.
+The orders can be issued against both the respondent and third parties, such as banks holding funds for the debtor.

-Although this may hinder the debtor's business or personal life and potentially cause damages, it is not a compelling reason to deny or remove the attachment.
+When a debtor appears likely to dissipate assets, a pre-judgment attachment serves as a direct means to exert pressure, preventing the debtor from disposing of, selling, or transferring any attached property.
+Although this may hinder the debtor's business or personal life and potentially cause damages, Dutch courts do not consider this a compelling reason to deny or remove the attachment.

-What are the grounds for a conservatory arrest?
+What are the grounds for a conservatory arrest under Dutch law?

-The grounds for attachment include a claim based on an agreement, such as a payment claim, or a tort claim.
-The applicant must expand on the necessity of attachment, such as the fear of embezzlement, and justify why chosen assets are necessary for the attachment.
+The grounds for attachment include a claim based on an agreement (such as a payment claim) or a tort claim.
+The applicant must substantiate the necessity of attachment.
+For example, a well-founded fear that the debtor will embezzle assets.
+The applicant must also justify why the chosen assets are necessary for the attachment.

-The decision is usually made within a single business day, and court fees are fixed based on the applicant's status.
+The decision is usually made within a single business day.
+Court fees are fixed based on the applicant's status.
 If granted, the applicant must initiate substantive proceedings against the respondent within a designated period, typically between 14 and 30 days, unless proceedings on the merits have already been initiated.

-When can an attachment order be applied for?
+When can you apply for an attachment order in the Netherlands?

-An attachment order within the Netherlands can be applied for at various stages of legal proceedings to prevent the disposal or dissipation of assets or evidence.
-This legal remedy, also known as a freezing injunction or interim attachment, is crucial in guaranteeing that no irreparable harm occurs to the rights and interests of the parties concerned.
+An attachment order in the Netherlands can be applied for at various stages of legal proceedings.
+This legal remedy, comparable to a freezing injunction under English law, prevents irreparable harm to the rights and interests of creditors.

 1. Before Substantive Proceedings: An attachment order can be obtained before the initiation of substantive proceedings.
 This is particularly useful when there is a risk that the respondent may remove or dissipate assets or evidence.

 2. Pending Substantive Proceedings: An attachment order can also be applied for while substantive proceedings are ongoing.
-This guarantees that assets or evidence are preserved during the legal process.
+This ensures that assets or evidence are preserved during the legal process.

-What is the procedure for applying for an attachment order?
+What is the procedure for applying for an attachment order in the Netherlands?

-The Dutch legal system requires this request to include specific details to guarantee that the relief judge is adequately informed.
+The Dutch legal system requires this request to include specific details to ensure that the relief judge is adequately informed.

 The request for an attachment order must contain a summary description of the facts and legal basis of the claim, known defenses against the claim, and copies of documents or other evidence to validate the claim.